tomasferrarisenda/automate-all-the-things-transcendence/README.md

 <br/>
 <br/>

-# ABOUT EXTERNAL-DNS AND CERT-MANAGER
+# ABOUT EXTERNAL-DNS & CERT-MANAGER

 For this Transcendence Edition, I'll assume you own a domian like "exmple.com" and have it hosted in AWS.
 If you don't, go get yourself one before proceeding.
 <br/>